Course outline for Ansible

 Online training for Ansible

-- Self-paced learning with access to expert coaches
+- Self-paced learning with expert coaches

-- 24x7 access to cloud labs with end to end working examples
+- 24x7 cloud labs with end-to-end examples

-Classroom training for Ansible
+Classroom training

 - Bengaluru